mikro-orm/mikro-orm/docs/docs/transactions.md

 MikroORM supports Pessimistic Locking at the database level.
 No attempt is being made to implement pessimistic locking inside MikroORM, rather vendor-specific and ANSI-SQL commands are used to acquire row-level locks.
 Every Entity can be part of a pessimistic lock, there is no special metadata required to use this feature.

-However, for Pessimistic Locking to work you have to disable the Auto-Commit Mode of your Database and start a transaction around your pessimistic lock use-case using the "Approach 2: Explicit Transaction Demarcation" described above.
+For Pessimistic Locking to work, an open transaction is required.
 MikroORM will throw an Exception if you attempt to acquire a pessimistic lock and no transaction is running.

 MikroORM currently supports 6 pessimistic lock modes: